Poplar Rates Rebellion: Outcome

 The revolt received wide public support.
 Lansbury addressed crowds that regularly gathered outside, through the prison bars.
 Neighbouring councils threatened to take similar action.
 Trade unions passed resolutions of support and collected funds for the councillors' families.
 Eventually, after six weeks' imprisonment, the court ordered the councillors released, which occasioned great celebrations in Poplar.

 Meanwhile, a bill, the Local Authorities (Financial Provisions) Act 1921, was rushed through Parliament between 8 November and 10 November 1921.
 It more or less equalised tax burdens between rich and poor boroughs.
 The new Act also introduced a power, in clause 2, permitting a precepting authority to apply to the courts for the appointment of a receiver to take the funds directly from a council that withheld them.

 In 1925, the district auditor surcharged the councillors for Poplar Borough Council's policies of more generous pay for council workers, and equal pay for women workers.
-The surcharge was challenged by judicial review in the courts and, eventually, in Roberts v Hopwood the House of Lords ruled that the increased pay was unlawful, and upheld the surcharge.
+The surcharge was challenged by judicial review in the courts; eventually, in Roberts v Hopwood, the House of Lords ruled that the increased pay was unlawful, and upheld the surcharge.

 Despite the equalisation of rates, the dispute regarding the monies paid for outdoor relief would continue for some years until the abolition of the poor law unions.
 Under the Local Government Act 1929, the responsibility for the provision of outdoor relief transferred from the Poplar Poor Law Union to the London County Council, and thereby the financial burden was spread across the entire County of London.

 Lansbury was hailed as a hero; in the 1922 general election he won the parliamentary seat of Bow and Bromley with a majority of nearly 7,000, and would hold it for the rest of his life, including his period as Leader of the Labour Party.
 The term "Poplarism", always identified closely with Lansbury, became a political term associated with large-scale municipal relief for the poor and needy, and also came to be applied generally to campaigns where local government stood against central government on behalf of the poor and least privileged of society.

 The Hale Street Mural

 In 1990, local artist Mark Francis painted a mural on the wall of the Tower Hamlets Parks Department depot on Hale Street, Poplar.

-The mural commemorates the Poplar Rates Rebellion over four panels, including an image of George Lansbury wearing his mayoral chain of office; placards reading "Can't Pay Won't Pay"', and a list of the names of the imprisoned councillors.
+The mural commemorates the Poplar Rates Rebellion over four panels, including an image of George Lansbury wearing his mayoral chain of office; placards reading "Can't Pay Won't Pay", and a list of the names of the imprisoned councillors.
 The fourth panel draws a parallel with the contemporary campaign against the 1990s-era poll tax.

 The mural was restored in 2007 by David Bratby and Maureen Delenian.